Smertig/banana/master/_sources/api/tg/methods/get_updates.rst.txt

    ``callback`` is any callable object accepting ``expected<array_t<update_t>>``.

    Use this method to receive incoming updates using long polling (wiki).
-An Array of Update objects is returned.
+Returns an Array of Update objects.

 .. cpp:struct:: get_updates_args_t